grafana/mimir/docs/sources/operators-guide/configuring/reference-configuration-parameters/index.md

 # CLI flag: -ingester.active-series-custom-trackers
 [active_series_custom_trackers: <map of tracker name (string) to matcher (string)> | default = ]

+# (experimental) Non-zero value enables out-of-order support for most recent
+# samples in this time window.
+Ingester will need more memory that is a factor
+# of rate of out of order sample being ingested and number of series getting out
+# of order samples.
+It can be configured per-tenant.
+# CLI flag: -ingester.out-of-order-allowance
+[out_of_order_allowance: <duration> | default = 0s]

 # Maximum number of chunks that can be fetched in a single query from ingesters
 # and long-term storage.
 This limit is enforced in the querier, ruler and
 # store-gateway.
 0 to disable.